Jeevanvsan/sharejeeni/README.md

 # sharejeeni
-# sharepoint
 # This package helps to download files from sharepoint site using client id , client secret and tenant id via Azure Active Directory.

-# First You need to register an App on Azure Active Directory and get tenant id , client id and client secret.
+- First You need to register an App on Azure Active Directory and get tenant id , client id and client secret.

-# Also you need sharepoint site domain name and site url.
+- Also you need sharepoint site domain name and site url.

+# Install package
+ pip install sharejeeni

  Code Eg: